Hiking along "Snake Ridge"

 A peaceful and remote retreat above Lake Tekapo

 Aoraki Mount Cook and Mount Tasman (Photo: M. Gardner)

 North-west clouds (Photo: K. Bowie)

 Descending to Mt.
 Gerald Stream (Photo: K. Bowie)

 Marshland on Mt.
 Gerald (Photo: K. Bowie)

-Guided overnight hikes in the Two Thumb Range, Lake Tekapo
+Guided overnight alpine hikes in the Two Thumb Range, Lake Tekapo

 Hike above worry level in the foothills of the Southern Alps.
 Be inspired by the magic light of the Mackenzie High Country across golden tussock, snow-capped peaks and the turquoise of Lake Tekapo.
 Climb a 2070m peak and return to a cosy mountain hut to savour the sun setting behind mountain silhouettes and a star-studded sky - one of the clearest and darkest skies in the southern hemisphere.